DukeStatSci/datafest/content/sponsorship.md

 #### Online

 You can make your donation online at https://www.gifts.duke.edu.
-Please enter the amount you would like to give, and choose Annual Funds.
-Then, choose "Trinity College of Arts & Sciences" for area you would like to support and "Trinity College Annual Fund - Hands-On Learning" for area in Trinity College you would like to support.
-In the next window choose "One time gift".
-In the Review section, please add a comment saying that the funds are allocated for *"Department of Statistical Science - DataFest, Fund code: 3991698"*.
+Please enter the amount you would like to give, and click “Choose an Area”, then “Still can’t find your designation of choice?”
+In the text field asking which area of Duke you’d like to support, type "*DataFest: 3991698*".
+After clicking “Next”, choose “One Time Gift” on the following page.
+Complete the remaining prompts for your information and payment details.

 #### By mail